GovTechSG/techpass-user-docs/docs/request-for-seed-provisioning.md

 ## Prerequisites

-Following are the prerequisites to request for SEED provisioning via TechPass portal:
+Following are the prerequisites to request for SEED provisioning via TechPass Portal:

 - An active TechPass account.
 - A non-SE GSIB device.

 ### To request for SEED provisioning

-1. Using your non-SE GSIB device, go to [TechPass portal](https://portal.techpass.gov.sg) and click **Login with TechPass**.
+1. Using your non-SE GSIB device, go to [TechPass Portal](https://portal.techpass.gov.sg) and click **Login with TechPass**.
 2. Sign in to your TechPass account.
 4. Hover over your account name and click **My Account**.